 - elect Board Directors

-- approve changes and amendments of the Charter and discuss any other developments.
+- approve changes and amendments of Accountable Now and discuss any other developments.

-Last year Members agreed on an ambitious new Charter Strategy.
-This year we discussed the progress that was achieved and how to advance it further in 2016.
-We shared the results of our Digital Accountability project and how adapted accountability practices can support success of CSOs in the digital age.
-We discussed suggestions by the Independent Review Panel on how to improve accountability to the people and report in a timelier, online based format.
-We presented the findings of a comparative study between Charter Members and peer organisations regarding the quality of their accountability practice and discussed the new Charter branding architecture and approach.
+In 2015 Members agreed on an ambitious new Strategy.
+In 2016 we discussed the progress that was achieved and how to advance it further.
+We shared the results of our People-Powered Accountability project and how adapted accountability practices can support success of CSOs in the digital age.
+We discussed suggestions by the Independent Review Panel on how to improve accountability to the people and report in a timelier, online-based format.
+We presented the findings of a comparative study between Member organisations and peer organisations regarding the quality of their accountability practice and discussed the new branding architecture and approach.
 The Global Standard project has made significant progress and we gathered input to ensure a strong global voice of CSOs in an increasingly difficult environment for them to operate.
 The AGM was hosted by World Vision International in London on 6 April 2016.
 For more details, have a look at the outcome summary:

 The Charter’s 2015 Annual General Meeting was again hosted by Amnesty International in their headquarters in London.
 With 45 participants on board, the day witnessed many thoughtful presentations, interactive debates, expert insights, peer exchange and the chance to engage in an open collaborative environment.
 A major discussion point was the Changing Face of CSO Accountability and what challenges it presents.
 To address these challenges, the new strategic direction beyond 2015 was discussed to drive more positive impact of ICSOs.
 The AGM mandated the Secretariat and Board to draft the final strategy going forward.
 For more details, have a look at the minutes below.